Can you trust the Property Information Form?

 How do I avoid property misrepresentation when I’m buying?

 There are a number of constructive guides to help you with the process of buying a house, including Cunningtons’ own guide to buying.
+The changes to the TA6 Property Information Form aim to create better-informed buyers by providing essential property information early in the home buying process.
 And it’s worth taking the time to make sure you are as informed as possible.
-Read all the documents and forms, ask questions if you’re not sure, and get written answers
+Read all the documents and forms involved, ask questions if you’re not sure, and get written answers.

 As top buying agent Henry Pryor told us: